google/go-cloud/internal/docs/design.md

     the default case.
 -   Name the `Options` struct appropriately. `Options` is usually fine for provider constructors since the package generally only exposes a constructor.
-Inside a driver interface or in a concrete type like `blob`, use more descriptive names like `ReaderOptions` or `WriterOptions`.
+Inside a driver interface or in a portable type like `blob`, use more descriptive names like `ReaderOptions` or `WriterOptions`.
 -   If a function already has a struct argument, don't add a separate `Options` struct.
 Example: the various `sql.Open` functions take a `Params` struct